katspaugh/wavesurfer.js/README.md

 After a new release of wavesurfer.js is available on `npm`, the website needs to be updated as well.

-Checkout the `gh-pages` branch:
+Make sure you're on the `gh-pages` branch of the repository:

 ```console
 git checkout gh-pages
 ```

-And update the website dependencies (inc. the wavesurfer.js library):
+And update the npm dependencies (inc. the wavesurfer.js library):

 ```console
 npm update